GoOz/snippetsdemerde/README.md

 And voilà!

 📌 You also can use a hotkey to launch the snippets feature, you don't have to use the `snip` keyword.
 Do whatever the fuck you want, i'm not your mother.

+⚠ And now i can hear those mocking voices in the back saying "*And how are we supposed to know the keywords?*" Well, learn them!
+Open the snippets preferences panel, select the *Snippets de merde* collection et scroll the fuck down to see all of them, you also can add you own, do whatever you want.

 [Powerpack license]: https://www.alfredapp.com/powerpack/